 - Recruits are allowed to verbally commit to a school anytime after an official verbal offer is presented to them by a member of the coaching staff.
 In all cases, offers are contingent upon the recruit being admitted to the institution and getting through the NCAA Eligibility process.

 DI Recruiting Nuances

 The above are DI rules that are in the NCAA manual.
-A book that resembles you grade 10 biology textbook.
+A book that resembles your grade 10 biology textbook.
 450 pages of rules, interpretations, and jargon that takes a lawyer to decipher.
 In this section, we’ll cover some of the more important DI nuances to recruiting, you probably won’t find these in any book.

-Athletic scholarships can be given to recruits solely based on their hockey playing ability.
+Athletic scholarships can be given to recruits that are solely based on their hockey playing ability.
 It’s like an NHL GM trying to figure out how much to pay a player.
 Scholarship $ is given out by the coaching staff based on what they think that player is worth.
 Sometimes it’s 100% but more often that not, it’s less.
 It’s rare to get a full scholarship these days.
 In fact, any amount of scholarship money given is a bonus.
 Just to play at the DI level is an accomplishment in itself.